Your Budding Daughter: Some Practical Suggestions for Parents

 I recently flew in an airplane, and it triggered my schizoaffective anxiety.
 Here’s how my schizoaffective anxiety was affected by flying in an airplane.

-My Schizoaffective Anxiety Wasn’t as Bad When I Last Flew in an Airplane
+Schizoaffective Anxiety When I Last Flew on an Airplane

-I was anxious about flying again after many years not because I was afraid of the plane crashing or a door flying off but because I was very afraid of airport security.
+I was anxious about flying again after many years, not because I was afraid of the plane crashing or a door flying off but because I was very afraid of airport security.
 And I had a right to be.
 Airport security is downright dehumanizing—especially when flying out of O’Hare International Airport in Chicago.
-That was the departure point from where my mom and I were flying to visit my brothers, sister-in-law, my nieces, and other family in California.
-And it’s gotten worse since the last time I flew to New York to visit old college friends and see a Diane Arbus exhibit in 2005.
-I had to see it--Diane Arbus was the focus of my Masters’ thesis.
-It is also true that I had a lot less schizoaffective anxiety than I did when I flew to New York in 2005 but airport security has also tightened since then.
+That was the departure point from where my mom and I were flying to visit my brothers, sister-in-law, nieces, and other family in California.
+Airport security has gotten worse since the last time I flew to New York to visit old college friends and see a Diane Arbus exhibit in 2005.
+It is true that I had a lot less schizoaffective anxiety than I did when I flew to New York in 2005, but airport security has also tightened since then.

-One of my brothers, Billy, had told me the airport security in San Francisco was more laid back than O’Hare.
+One of my brothers, Billy, had told me that the airport security in San Francisco was more laid back than at O’Hare.
 Based on my experience, the system in the Bay was not aggressive but just plain incompetent.
-And while it’s great that I no longer need a cane to walk and for all intents and purposes can walk normally, if slowly, it means that, as I continue to heal, I now, for the time being, have two invisible disabilities.
+And while it’s great that I no longer need a cane to walk and, for all intents and purposes, can walk normally, if slowly, it means that, as I continue to heal, I now, for the time being, have two invisible disabilities.
 My knees, while still healing, are an added challenge to my mental illness.

+Even if flying on an airplane triggered my schizoaffective anxiety, it was great seeing my family.
 I want to tell my family how much I loved being in the Bay Area with them.
 It was worth all the airport dramas.
 I just don’t like flying because of my schizoaffective anxiety.
-But I love you all and it was great to see you.
+But I love them all, and it was great to see them.

 Posted on:

-There was a time, when I was a lot younger, that I was easily agitated and often angry.
+Now, I've learned how to keep my anxiety from hurting others.
+There was a time when I was a lot younger that I was easily agitated and often angry.
 What I realized later on in life was that this was related to my anxiety.
-So I often found myself experiencing these intense feelings that I couldn't quite express, and unfortunately, I couldn't quite find an outlet for them either.
+I often found myself experiencing these intense feelings that I couldn't quite express, and unfortunately, I couldn't quite find an outlet for them either.
 As a result, I found that I would often express these feelings to others.
+Things are different for me now, though, as I work to keep my anxiety from affecting others.

 When I am referring to how I have kept my anxiety from affecting those around me, I am referring to the irritability and anger that I have often felt as a result of it.
 Earlier in life, I was often told that I had a "bad temper" and was quick to anger.
 I would always just agree with this because I wasn't sure how else to describe the intensity of the emotions that I would feel.
 I always just knew that I often felt like I was on edge, almost as though I was expecting something terrible to happen, and I would never be able to figure out why.

-Throughout the years, I've learned different ways to manage my anxiety when I am around others so that I am not expressing my feelings in a harsh way, and so that it is not negatively impacting my relationships with others.
-Additionally, I've learned to manage my anxiety so that it does not impact me to where it is difficult to function in whatever the setting is that I'm in.
+Throughout the years, I've learned different ways to manage my anxiety when I am around others so that I am not expressing my feelings in a harsh way and so that it is not negatively impacting my relationships with others.
+Additionally, I've learned to manage my anxiety so that it does not impact me to the point when it is difficult to function.

-First of all, it has become important for me to recognize when my anxiety is causing me to feel irritable, to the point that I might start snapping at others.
-When I recognize this, I will usually either take a break, or, if I am with someone I am close to, I will express to them that I am feeling this way, so I need to step away.
+First of all, to keep my anxiety from affecting others, it has become important for me to recognize when my anxiety is causing me to feel irritable to the point that I might start snapping at others.
+When I recognize this, I usually either take a break or, if I am with someone I am close to, I express to them that I am feeling this way, so I need to step away.

 Additionally, practicing mindfulness helps me to stay grounded and focused on the moment.
 Anytime I start to feel myself becoming extremely anxious and agitated, I focus on grounding myself in the moment.
 Mindfulness allows me to feel calm and in control and prevents me from taking out my frustrations on others.

-Lastly, I schedule time to address the issue that is making me feel stressed, if I know what that is.
+Lastly, to keep my anxiety from affecting others, I schedule time to address the issue that is making me feel stressed if I know what that is.
 So, for example, if there is a problem that I need to solve, I schedule time for me to focus on it, and I don't allow myself to worry about it until then.
 This prevents me from feeling unnecessarily frustrated when I know it is not the right time to experience that.
 It also prevents me from then expressing those frustrations inadvertently towards others.

-How a Lack of Basic Human Decency Affects Your Mental Health
+How a Lack of Basic Human Decency Affects My Mental Health

 Posted on: